rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/imager.png" width=400>

-After download and install "Raspberry Pi Imager" open it and click in "CHOOSE OS", since is the first time, I recomend install the full version (Python3 and libraries installed) select "Raspberry Pi OS FULL (32-bits)" it is under "Raspberry Pi OS (others)".
+After download and install "Raspberry Pi Imager" open it and click in "CHOOSE OS", since is the first time, I recomend install the full version (Python3 and libraries included).
+Then, select "Raspberry Pi OS FULL (32-bits)" which is under "Raspberry Pi OS (others)".

 <img src="picture/OS_full.png" width=400>

 Next, select the storage: click in "CHOOSE STORAGE" and select your microSD memory.
-Finally click in "WRITE" to create the boot card.
+Finally, click in "WRITE" to create the boot card.
 At the end, you will see something like this:

 <img src="picture/imager2.png" width=400>

-Now the microSD memory is ready to place in the Raspberry Pi Zero.
+Now, the microSD memory is ready to place in the Raspberry Pi Zero.

 # Sensor temperature connection and 2.8"Display

-The table shows the pin assigment to connect the sensor tmeperature and the Raspberry Pi Zero.
+The table shows the pin assigment to connect the sensor temperature and the Raspberry Pi Zero.
 Solder first the 2.8" display with the Raspberry Pi Zero and later solder the cables of the sensor.
 If you are planning to use the Raspberry for other project also, I recomend use 2x20 Pin Female Header as extension, so you can remove the display easily.

 <img src="picture/table_sensor.png" width=200>
 <img src="picture/zero_plus_display.png" width=400>